Pure or familial hypercholesterolemia is a condition in which a genetic anomaly causes high cholesterol levels.

 The liver is responsible for producing high-density lipoprotein (HDL) cholesterol, which helps a person preserve healthy cell walls.

 However, the liver of a person with FH cannot recycle cholesterol or regulate cholesterol levels.
 As a result, cholesterol builds up in the bloodstream and increases the risk of heart disease.

-- Heterozygous familial hypercholesterolemia (HeFH): This occurs when a person inherits pure hypercholesterolemia from one parent.
+- Heterozygous familial hypercholesterolemia (HeFH): This occurs when a person inherits the gene for FH from one parent.